 What Does a Fitness Trainer Do?

 The work of a fitness instructor is quite varied and changes from one day to the next.
-Furthermore, the following are some of the most common tasks accomplished by a personal fitness trainer:
+Furthermore, the following are some of the most common tasks accomplished by a personal fitness trainer or online personal trainer:

 - Demonstrates routines and exercises new and returning clients to have them all meet their fitness goals,